MIT: Hackers could alter ballots in widely used voting app

 The study comes as West Virginia prepares to choose an online voting system for a newly passed law requiring that it allow people with physical disabilities to vote electronically.
 Donald Kersey, a general counsel in the secretary of state’s office, said officials haven’t decided on which platform they will use to conform to the new law but maintained that public confidence is paramount.

-“Obviously, integrity and security are prime, but voter confidence is equally important,” he said.
+“Obviously, integrity and security are prime, but voter confidence is equally important,” Kersey said.

+J. Alex Halderman, a University of Michigan professor and one of the country’s leading experts on election security, responded to the MIT study in a lengthy Twitter thread, calling the findings “devastating.”

+“In my view, based on MIT’s findings, no responsible jurisdiction should use Voatz in real elections any time soon,” he wrote.
+“It will take major advances in security technology before Internet voting is safe enough.”